jonnyweareone/guardian-os-v1/CONTRIBUTING.md

 2. Update the docs/ with any new documentation
 3. The PR will be merged once you have the sign-off of at least one maintainer

-## Any contributions you make will be under the MIT Software License
+## Contributor License Agreement

-When you submit code changes, your submissions are understood to be under the same [MIT License](LICENSE) that covers the project.
+When you submit code changes, your submissions are understood to be under the same license that covers the project.
+You retain copyright to your contributions while granting We Are One 1 Limited the right to use, modify, and distribute your contributions as part of Guardian OS.

 ## Report bugs using GitHub's [issues](https://github.com/jonnyweare/guardian-os-v1/issues)